mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

     caption: [ Description of TaMaRa's definition of logic cones ] ) <fig:logiccone>

-*Combinatorial replication*
+=== Combinatorial replication
 Once we have formed a logic cone, we are able to replicate all of the components inside it.
 This is a relatively trivial operation and is simply a matter of using the Yosys API to instantiate two replicas for each original node.
 These replicas are also marked with special TaMaRa annotations to indicate that they are replicas, and what logic cone they belong to.

-*Voter insertion*
+=== Voter insertion
 With the combinatorial primitives in the circuit replicated, the next step is to generate and insert majority voters to vote on the redundant logic, and thereby actually implement TMR.
-In the very beginning, the voter circuit was designed manually; first by sketching the truth table by hand, then automatically converting this to a logic schematic using Logisim @Burch2024.
-The Logisim circuit was then transformed manually into a series of C++ macros that build an equivalent circuit in RTLIL.
-A formal equivalence check was performed between this RTLIL design and the original truth table sketched by hand, which was correct.

-#TODO("could we please be allowed a code snippet here to show this")

 TaMaRa voters are always single-bit.
 Handling multi-bit signals is a two-stage process.
 Firstly, before TaMaRa is run, the user is required to run the `splitcells` and `splitnets` commands, which break multi-bit cells and